mlammens/ENS-623-Research-Stats/pages/syllabus.md

 * How to evaluate data quality.
 * Methods to visualize patterns in data.
 * How to perform standard data analysis techniques, including linear regression, ANOVA, and generalized linear modeling.
-* How to identify the most appropriate analysis techniques to use with a given dataset.
+* How to identify the most appropriate analysis techniques to use with a given data set.
 * How to use knowledge of standard data analysis techniques to effectively choose and apply more advanced methods.

 ## MS Environemntal Science Learning Objectives

-This course addresses the following MS ES program learning objectives:
+This course addresses the following MS Environmental Science program learning objectives:

 * Understand and critique the current state of knowledge on environmental issues and identify important knowledge gaps that need further investigation.
 * Understand the philosophy, rationale, and approach to using interdisciplinary, multidisciplinary, and transdisciplinary themes and concepts in contemporary environmental science.